 SUMMARY: Strategy, Audience and Goals – 300/300 words

 In 2020, HBO launched its new streaming service HBO Max and premiered a groundbreaking show: Legendary.
-We needed to generate awareness and excitement around the vibrant and unique LGBTQIA-focused dance-voguing reality competition Legendary while promoting the brand-new streaming service HBO Max.
+We needed to generate awareness and excitement around this vibrant and unique LGBTQIA-focused reality competition while promoting HBO Max.

-Legendary is a groundbreaking web series taking youtakes viewers into the thriving New York ‘voguing’ scene – known as house-ballroom – featuring eight ‘houses’ walking their way through nine balls to win the grand prize of US$100,000.
+Legendary takes viewers into the thriving New York ‘voguing’ scene – known as house-ballroom – featuring eight ‘houses’ walking their way through nine balls to win the grand prize of US$100,000.

 The show is an outstanding opportunity for LGBTQIA and other marginalized people to feel they can fully express themselves while feeling they’re part of an inclusive community.

-HBO is notoriously known for its respectability and innovation thanks to hit shows like The Sopranos, Sex and the City and The Wire, so pairing HBO Max with Legendary made sense.

 Our goals were to engage the LGBTQIA audience, its allies and millennials curious about LGBTQIA culture, increase brand awareness for Legendary and HBO Max and ensure the series launch would be a hit.

 Youth are heavy social networkers who love feeling like they’re part of the conversation.
 They also express their opinions without holding back through means of fundraising and petitions (23% and 26% respectively.)

 Tapping into their desire for expression, we launched an integrated campaign, placing social at its heart.
 Understanding the importance and culture of the house-ballroom scene, the power of dancing would be the key, ensuring our audience could engage with the show.